gpaneda/philo-automation-ott/notepad.md

   ANDROID_TV_PORT=5555
 - [ ]logs need to be cleared on dashbboard after each run
 - [ ] Create an excel google sheets for test cases seen in the use_cases.md file
+- [ ] resolve different emails not being used when ip is determined

 ### Notes for the Dashboard UI